aklinker1/webext-core/docs/api/job-scheduler.md

 }
 ```

-Cofnigure how the messenger behaves.
+Configures how the job scheduler behaves.

 ### Properties